mthuret/storybook-addon-specifications/README.md

 This repository has a [directory full of examples](https://github.com/mthuret/storybook-addon-specifications/tree/master/.storybook) where you can find everything that is describe here.

-### Using JEST
+### Using Jest

-You can use the mocking functionality of jest to switch between the real describe and it implementation of jest or the one for this addon.
+You can use the mocking functionality of Jest to switch between the real describe and its implementation of Jest or the one for this addon.

 Inside .storybook, add a facade.js file with the following content :